oracle-devrel/technology-engineering/cloud-infrastructure/storage/block-storage/asset/trim-showcase.md

 ## TRIM ON showcase

-### Set needed variables (*please adjust variables to your needs before past into your terminal*)
+### Set needed variables (*please adjust variables to your needs before past into your terminal*).
 ~~~
 # ---------------------------------------------------------------------------------------------------------------------------------------------
-# CUSTOMER SPECIFIC VALUES - please update appropriate
+# CUSTOMER SPECIFIC VALUES - Please update appropriate
 # ---------------------------------------------------------------------------------------------------------------------------------------------
 export TENENCY_OCID=<your_tenency_ocid>
 export USER_OCID=<your_user_ocid>